What is a Producer Company?

 – 2 or more producer institutions, or

-3) If the registrar is satisfied with the details furnished in the application, then the same shall be approved and a certificate for commencement of operations shall be given.
+3) If the registrar is satisfied with the details furnished in the application, then the same shall be approved and a certificate for the commencement of operations shall be given.
 The functioning will be similar to that of a private limited company, but it is to be noted that a producer company does not have any limit with respect to the number of members like a private limited company.

-The production company will pay the surplus earned by the company would be given as a patronage bonus to the members of the producer company.
+4) The production company will pay the surplus earned by the company would be given as a patronage bonus to the members of the producer company.
 They may also be given shares in the same ratio in which the shares are held by them.

-Post Incorporation Requirement of Producer Companies
+Post Incorporation Compliance for Producer Company

-Maintaining a Registered Office:
+1) Maintaining a Registered Office

 The Producer Company should maintain a registered office, once the company is registered.
-The name of such registered office shall be filed by the company with MCA or Ministry of Corporate Affairs.
+The name of such registered office shall be filed by the company with MCA or the Ministry of Corporate Affairs.
 This can be in a corporate building or residential complex on a rental basis or ownership basis.

-Conducting Board Meeting
+2) Conducting Board Meetings

 Within 30 days of incorporation, the company should hold a Board Meeting, in which the discussion regarding the following elements should be made: